Direct Stream Digital: DSD over PCM (DoP)

 In addition to actual DSD file formats, a format called DSD Audio over PCM Frames (DoP) is used for embedding DSD into PCM audio streams.
 DoP makes it possible to circumvent any PCM-only component in the playback chain that would prevent a DSD-capable DAC from receiving the raw DSD data required for native DSD playback.
-While DoP is intended to be a wire protocol used for communication between music player application and a DAC, there exists tools that can embed DoP-encoded DSD into FLAC files enabling users to use a non-DSD capable player for DSD playback with their DoP-capable DAC.
+While DoP is intended to be a wire protocol used for communication between a music player application and a DAC, there exist tools that can embed DoP-encoded DSD into FLAC files, enabling users to use a non-DSD capable player for DSD playback with their DoP-capable DAC.
 A DoP stream is designed to sound like low-volume noise when played back by a PCM-only DAC, while a DoP-capable DAC will detect the presence of DSD data, extract it from the PCM and play it back as DSD.